achillesn/smart-cedar/_posts/Songs/2020-07-01-the-mystery.md

 ---
 You can **Download** this song, or the entire album, for <a href="https://imperfectid.bandcamp.com/album/imperfect-id/" target="blank"> **FREE**</a>

-By donating a free amount you help us to produce our next songs and realise our next album. **Thank you for your love!!!**
+By donating a free amount you help us to create our next songs and realise our next album. **Thank you for your love!!!**

 **Follow Us - Subscribe** to our list.